-The best time to travel to Costa Rica is during the high season from late November to late April.
+The best time to travel to Costa Rica is during the high season, from late November to April.
 Tourism typically peaks around the holidays.
-If you can take off for Costa Rica in early December or mid April you may stand a chance at getting shoulder season prices and great weather.
+If you can take off for Costa Rica in early December or mid-April, you may stand a chance at getting shoulder season prices and great weather.

 When is the Cheapest Time to Visit Costa Rica?

 The cheapest time to visit Costa Rica is in the rainy season.
-That would be from May to November when the chance of rain is higher.
-The closer you get to to September the lower the prices will be, but also many tourism establishments close around this time.
+That would be from May to November, when the chance of rain is higher.
+The closer you get to September, the lower the prices will be, but many tourism establishments close around this time.

 Best Time to Visit Costa Rica for Honeymoon?

-The best time to visit Costa Rica for a honeymoon is March, April, and May.
-March and April you’ll see little rain.
+The best time to visit Costa Rica for a honeymoon is in March, April, and May.
+In March and April, you’ll see little rain.
 Showers will start in May, but you’ll find lower prices and greenery everywhere!